 If you love fluffy cinnamon rolls, wait until you try this new gluten-free pumpkin cinnamon roll recipe!
 These delicious homemade pumpkin rolls absolutely scream fall flavor!
 They taste incredible, and the cinnamon and pumpkin flavors blend beautifully together.

 Note: I completely revamped this recipe from an old October 2021 post.
 The original recipe had a pumpkin brown sugar mixture in the swirl.
-Several readers thought it made the rolls too wet, so I reformulated this recipe including the pumpkin in the dough.
+Several readers thought the rolls were too wet, so I reformulated this recipe, including the pumpkin in the dough.
 I tested this recipe multiple times with two different flour blends.

 If you love this easy fall cinnamon roll recipe, you may also want to try my Gluten Free Apple Cider Cinnamon Rolls recipe.